Great Fun Course

 Other Thoughts: This isn't at the main Game Farm Park, you have to go down the road a little further and cross the river to the Game Farm Wilderness park.
 Some guy at the regular game farm park noticed our discs and led us in the right direction.

 1 of 4 people found this review helpful.

 Pros: Some really cool signature holes.Specifically the one down by the river.
 I understand why it's called white river!
 Nice benches and Very nice baskets, good mixture of holes and lengths.
 Backhand/forehand will have you throw multiple different shots.
 Has a summer and winter layout also pro and am pads

 Cons: With having a summer and winter layout, and am/pro pads the course can get a little confusing.
+Can get crowded quite a bit of players and player traffic when I was there.
+Helps following locals if you don't know layout however could be slow rounds.
 It's got signs...but if you haven't played it before you might get a little confused or turned around

 Other Thoughts: It's got a carved out duck on the course and is picture worthy for sure.
 One of the better Washington courses